Koenkk/zigbee2mqtt.io/docs/guide/installation/01_linux.md

 ---

 # Linux
-These instructions explain how to run Zigbee2MQTT on bare-metal Linux.
+These instructions explain how to run Zigbee2MQTT on Linux.

-You can also run Zigbee2MQTT in a [Docker container](./02_docker.md), as the [Home Assistant Zigbee2MQTT add-on](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt), in a [Python Virtual Enviroment](./05_python_virtual_environment.md) or even on [Windows](./04_windows.md).

-For the sake of simplicity this guide assumes running on a Raspberry Pi 3 with Raspbian Stretch Lite, but will work on any Linux machine.
+For the sake of simplicity this guide assumes running on a Raspberry Pi 4 with Raspbian Stretch Lite, but it should work on any Linux machine.

 Before starting make sure you have an MQTT broker installed on your system.
 There are many tutorials available on how to do this, [example](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).